 For the 2014 season, GMHA is excited to provide a new scholarship opportunity to our Youth members to support them in their endeavors to becoming better horsemen.

 Now in its 58th year, GMHA's Junior Horsemanship Clinic is the premier eventing camp for young riders ages 9-17.
 Riders bring their own horses or ponies to camp, and receive quality mounted and unmounted instruction.Riders will school all three phases of eventing: dressage, cross-country, and show jumping.
 Please view our brochure for more details!

 Our facility includes four all-weather riding rings, a newly upgraded cross-country course, six permanent barns, an extensive trail system, a Youth Center facility, and snack bar.
 GMHA has a rich history in eventing, having hosted Horse Trials for over 50 years, and educated many top riders, including Olympians Denny Emerson and Lana Wright, well-known competitors Ashley MacVaugh and Marcia Kulak, and rising star Kylie Lyman to name just a few.

 Please see our FAQs for details on how to register for camp!

 Applications are now being accepted!
 The deadline to get your application in is Thursday, May 1, 2014.

 Birch Hill Youth Excellence Award

-Starting in 2014, Birch Hill Farm will be offering a new award worth $2000 dollars in prize money to Junior riders competing at Training Level in USEF recognized horse trials.
-To be eligible for this award, riders must submit their three best scores, two from GMHA events, and one from any other event in USEA Area 1.
+Starting in 2014, Birch Hill Farm will be offering $2,000 dollars in awards to top junior/young riders competing at Training Level in USEF recognized horse trials at GMHA and other events in USEA Area 1.
 Winners will be encouraged to use the awards to further their own and/or their horses’ training with a view to becoming a more accomplished event rider.